CarlSargunar/UmbracoPi/Docs/Skrift Article.md

 ## Well that's great and all but so what?

 This is a big deal, and there are plenty of examples online of compiling a [self-contained console app](https://docs.microsoft.com/en-us/dotnet/core/deploying/#self-contained-application) on Windows, copying it onto a USB drive, popping it into a Mac and firing it up and boom!
-And this is where it becomes interesting to us as Umbraco developers, becuase that's the future - .NET Everywhere!!!
+And this is where it becomes interesting to us as Umbraco developers, because that's the future - .NET Everywhere!!!

 Windows server and IIS are never going to catch up to Linux in the application hosting world.
-Knowing this, but building the tools to allow .NET to run bascally anywhere, Microsoft neatly sidestepped the problem and gained access to a much bigger market.
+Knowing this, but building the tools to allow .NET to run basically anywhere, Microsoft neatly sidestepped the problem and gained access to a much bigger market.
 Make no mistake, in the future, your websites will be hosted and running on Linux.

 ## Introducing the Raspberry Pi

-The Raspberry Pi, first created in 2012 is a single board Arm based computer that has been getting faster and more **functional**.
+The Raspberry Pi, first created in 2012 is a single board ARM-based computer that has been getting faster and more **functional**.
 You don't need anything like the most recent one, a Raspberry Pi 2 or  greater will do.
-You need at least a Pi 2 becuase of certain instructions which aren't available in the Pi zero or first generation, but if you want to buy one I'd recommend a Pi 4.
+You need at least a Pi 2 because of certain instructions which aren't available in the Pi zero or first generation, but if you want to buy one I'd recommend a Pi 4.
 The latest [Raspberry Pi 400](https://thepihut.com/products/raspberry-pi-400) is a £70 computer that's built into a keyboard and is quite simply astonishing!

-If you've never used linux, but want to try it's a fantastic way of getting up and running on a small cheap device, and it will open a gateway into a fantastic world of the Internet of Things.
-The instructions in this guide will also work on Linux, so if you don't have a Raspberry Pi, and want to try this, you could also do this on either an old computer or a virtual machine running linux.
+If you've never used Linux, but want to try it's a fantastic way of getting up and running on a small cheap device, and it will open a gateway into a fantastic world of the Internet of Things.
+The instructions in this guide will also work on Linux, so if you don't have a Raspberry Pi, and want to try this, you could also do this on either an old computer or a virtual machine running Linux.

 There are a few things you're going to have to remember when going through these steps